Post Summary: Things to do in Japan

 Take a day trip to Otaru

-Just outside Sapporo itself but close enough that it makes a super convenient day trip, Otaru is a cool place to visit.
+Just outside Sapporo itself but close enough to make a super convenient day trip, Otaru is a cool place to visit.
 With its romantic, Western-style buildings, old warehouses, and canal, it’s steeped in history.
+Otaru was actually the original terminus for Hokkaido’s first railway system, so it was big news —back in the day, at least.

-For Instagram fiends, there’s the Otaru Snow Light Path Festival; every year in mid-February, tiny snow lanterns hide candles along the canal and other areas to beautiful effect.
+That was also thanks to the herring industry here, which is no more.
+Today, the Victorian-style gas lamps and the grand Western buildings of Nichigin-dori provide remnants of its glory days.
+For Instagram friends, there’s the Otaru Snow Light Path Festival; every year in mid-February, tiny snow lanterns hide candles along the canal and other areas to beautiful effect.

 Things to do in Osaka